LawrenceKarasek/VideoPlayer/README.md

 ## Project setup

-The project code is available here.
-It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and also includes [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to ensure clean code.
+The project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and also includes [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to ensure clean code.

 ## Project structure

+### App.js
-App.js - entry point for the application
+entry point for the application
+### Data,js
-Data,js - provides aysnchronous access to json data for videos Components - VideoPlayer and VideoControls
+provides aysnchronous access to json data for videos
+### Components
+VideoPlayer and VideoControls
+### Unit tests
-Unit tests - App and Components each have their own unit tests
+App and Components each have their own unit tests

 ## Running the project